dwallet-labs/dwallet-network/docs/docs/core-concepts/composable-modular-networks.md

 ## A Composable Modular Signature Network

 The dWallet Network stands at the forefront of composable modularity as the first composable modular signature network.
-It introduces the dWallet primitive, a noncollusive and massively decentralized signing mechanism powered by 2PC-MPC, that can be used as a building block by builders on other networks.
+It introduces the dWallet primitive, a non-collusive and massively decentralized signing mechanism powered by 2PC-MPC, that can be used as a building block by builders on other networks.

-The dWallet Network facilitates a wide range of use cases, including decentralized custody, interoperable DeFi, and universal "restaking," and with [state proofs](state-proofs.md), its composable modularity allows builders on any L1 or L2 network to build those use cases on those networks, managing assets and logic across Web3 through light clients, paving the way for a more secure and interoperable blockchain ecosystem.
+The dWallet Network facilitates a wide range of use cases, including decentralized custody, interoperable DeFi, and universal "restaking" and with [state proofs](state-proofs.md), its composable modularity allows builders on any L1 or L2 network to build those use cases on those networks, managing assets and logic across Web3 through light clients, paving the way for a more secure and interoperable blockchain ecosystem.